Skip to Content

 Take a Cruise in the Tagus River

 The Tagus River, or Rio Tejo, is the longest river in the Iberian Peninsula.
-Joining a boat tour in Lisbon is the best way to see Lisbon from a different perspective.
+Joining a boat tour in Lisbon is the best way to see the city from a different perspective.

 You’ll see get to see iconic sites such as the Belém Tower, Monument to the Discoveries, and the 25 de Abril Bridge from a unique vantage point.

 ➤ Embark on an exhilarating 2-hour Daytime/Sunset/Night City Sailboat Tour with Drinks along the River Tagus.
-Set sail on a comfy sailboat and marvel at iconic landmarks like the 25 of April Bridge, Belém Tower, Commerce Square, and the MAAT Museum, with live commentary from the crew.
-With options for daytime, sunset, or night cruises, you’ll be treated to a welcome drink and stunning views. ➥ BOOK IT HERE
+Set sail on a comfy sailboat and marvel at iconic landmarks like the 25 of April Bridge, Belém Tower, Commerce Square, and the MAAT Museum, with live commentary from the crew. ➥ BOOK IT HERE

 ➤ Set sail on a luxurious 2-Hour Sailing Tour with Champagne and admire breathtaking views of the city.
-Aboard the fully-equipped 15-meter yacht Mara, sip on complimentary champagne and savor delicious homemade snacks while your knowledgeable captain shares interesting stories about Lisbon’s history.
+Aboard the fully-equipped yacht, sip on complimentary champagne, and savor delicious homemade snacks while your captain shares interesting stories about Lisbon’s history.
 You can even take the wheel and steer the yacht! ➥ BOOK IT HERE

 Pass By Pink Street